The role of strangeness in chiral and $U(1)_A$ restoration: Properties of and

-{\it Confronting with lattice data.}---Without direct $\chi_S^\kappa(T)$ and $\chi_P^K(T)$ lattice data available, the above hypotheses can be tested using lattice results for the combinations of light- and strange-quark condensates appearing in~\eqref{WIK} and~\eqref{WIkappa}, which we denote as reconstructed susceptibilities.
-In Fig.~\ref{fig:chis} we show results using the unsubtracted condensate data in~\cite{Bazavov:2011nk,Bazavov:2014pvz}, for $m_s=20 m_l$, close to the physical point, and $m_s=40m_l$, closer to the chiral limit.
+Without direct $\chi_S^\kappa(T)$ and $\chi_P^K(T)$ lattice data available, the above hypotheses can be tested using lattice results for the combinations of light- and strange-quark condensates appearing in~\eqref{WIK} and~\eqref{WIkappa}, which we denote as reconstructed susceptibilities.
+In Fig.~\ref{fig:chis} we show the results of the reconstructed susceptibilities using the unsubtracted condensate data in~\cite{Bazavov:2011nk,Bazavov:2014pvz} for two different quark-mass configurations: $m_s=20\,m_l$, which is close to the physical point, and $m_s=40\,m_l$, closer to the chiral limit.

 The results in Fig.~\ref{fig:chis} are fully consistent with the theoretical expectations.
 First, $\chi_P^K$ decreases at all temperatures, with a smooth asymptotic behavior above $T_c$.
 Second, the scalar susceptibility $\chi_S^\kappa$ develops a maximum around $T_c$, after which it shows a smooth temperature dependence, degenerating with $\chi_P^K$ at temperatures $T\,\gsim 180$ MeV.
-Such degeneration is ultimately driven by strangeness through $\conds$ and provides a clear and model-independent sign of $O(4)\times U_A(1)$ restoration for $N_f=2+1$ flavors in terms of well controlled lattice quantities.
-This result is consistent with the findings in~\cite{Buchoff:2013nra} on $O(4)\times U_A(1)$ restoration at the physical point in the $I=0,1$ sector.
-The data for $m_s=40m_l$ also reflect the expected behavior below $T_c$ and seem to indicate $\chi_S^\kappa-\chi_P^K$ degeneration at lower temperatures, as expected from the softer $\conds$ $T$-dependence.
+Such degeneration is ultimately driven by strangeness through $\conds$.
+In fact, the data for $m_s=40\,m_l$ reflect the expected behavior below $T_c$ and seem to indicate $\chi_S^\kappa-\chi_P^K$ degeneration at lower temperatures, as expected from the softer $\conds$ $T$-dependence.
 Unfortunately, available lattice results for condensates closer to the chiral limit~\cite{Bazavov:2011nk,Ding:2019prx} do not reach the temperatures of interest for our purposes here.
-The above conclusions about $O(4)$ vs $U(1)_A$ restoration, as reflected in the results in Fig.~\ref{fig:chis}, constitute a very relevant outcome of this paper.